Chandra Mohan Yadav

-Chandra Mohan Yadav (Nepali: चन्द्र मोहन यादव) is a Nepali politician of Nepali Congress and member of Nepalese Constituent Assembly from Dhanusha 5.
+Dr. Chandra Mohan Yadav (Nepali: चन्द्र मोहन यादव) is a Nepali politician of Nepali Congress and has been elected as Member of the Nepalese Parliament (Proportionate Candidate) in the House of Representatives.
 He is also central committee member of Nepali Congress.
-Yadav is the son of Ram Baran Yadav, the first president of Federal Democratic Republic of Nepal.
+Yadav is the eldest son of Ram Baran Yadav, the first president of Federal Democratic Republic of Nepal.
 In the party, Yadav is one of the closest to vice president Bimalendra Nidhi.

 Yadav is also a doctor (radiologist) by profession.